As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 Songwriters typically carry around notebooks where they write down random thoughts, lines, and ideas.
 These thoughts are later revisited to create entire songs.

 There is no reason content creators can’t do the same.
 Start today by getting a notebook.
-Then, every day, add your thoughts for potential content ideas.
-Most of the ideas probably won’t work out, but you don’t need every idea to be a winner in order to succeed with content marketing.
+Then, every day, add your thoughts for potential content creation ideas.
+Most of the ideas probably won’t work out, but you don’t need every idea to be a winner to succeed with content marketing.

-See what people are sharing in your industry.
+See what people are sharing in your industry-related subreddits.
 Look for items with the most engagement.
-Those items are what you should be covering with your content.
+Those will tell you what you should be covering with your content.

-55. Google News
+57. Google News

 Search for your industry on Google News.
 See what the latest articles discuss.
 Find hot trends and topics and look for a unique way to comment on them.

-56. Trade Magazines
+58. Trade Magazines

 Trade magazines are incredibly popular with business professionals, including executives.
 They depend on these magazines for insight into what’s happening in the industry.

 Pick up the magazines for your industry and see what the hot topics are right now.
 Offer your own commentary on the subjects.